 Average Monthly Earnings Per Blogger = $10986

-With the average yearly income being beyond six figures, getting to this level is a lifestyle changer.
+With the average yearly income in this bracket being beyond six figures, getting to this level is a lifestyle changer.
 Bloggers that break into the middle income level start to look hard for ways to scale their income.

-At this point, most of them have accumulated a nice email list between a thousand to ten thousand subscribers.
-Their email list puts them in a position to begin selling their own products, without having to pay for advertising.
+At this point, most of them have accumulated a nice email list of somewhere between 1,000 and 10,000 subscribers.
+Their email list puts them in a position where they’re able to sell their own products without having to pay for advertising.

-Most of these bloggers are also taking their education seriously.
-They are consistently listening to podcasts and are occasionally purchasing an online course to further their marketing education.
+Most of these bloggers are taking their education seriously.
+They are consistently listening to podcasts and are occasionally purchasing an online course to further their marketing know-how.

 Average Monthly Earnings Per Blogger = $99534

 The second area they have become an expert in is product creation.
-Most of the upper income bloggers have several course related products.
+Most upper income bloggers offer several course-related products.
 They understand that their subscribers will buy virtually every course they make.
-The middle income bloggers tend to have only one course.
+In contrast, the middle income bloggers tend to offer only one course.

 The Four Big Findings From The Distribution of Income

-#1 The percentage of ad revenue of total blogger income drops with each successive income level.
+#1 The percentage of total blogger income coming from ad revenue drops with each successive income level.

-This finding conveys that almost all bloggers are going to throw a quick piece of code on to their sites to start making money from ads.
+This finding conveys that almost all bloggers are going to throw a quick piece of code onto their sites to start making money from ads.
 Most ad revenue is going to have a direct correlation to the number of page views.
 In the first 12 months of a blog, you might see 100% month-to-month growth in page views.
-As time goes by, even the best blogs will only have 10% month-to-month growth.
+As time goes by, even the best blogs will experience only 10% month-to-month growth.

-My research revealed the ad revenue for middle and upper income bloggers were relatively the same.
-The blogger making $15,000 a month and the blogger making $100,000 a month were bringing in the same amount of money from ads.
-This is why you see the huge drop off in percentage from 30 percent in the middle income level to 3 percent in the upper level income.
-At some point the ad revenue will just top off.
+My research revealed that the ad revenue for middle and upper income bloggers is relatively the same.
+That is, the blogger making $15K per month and the blogger making $100K per month are bringing in the same amount of money from ads.
+This is why you see the huge drop-off in percentage—from 30% in the middle income level to 3% in the upper level income.
+At some point, the ad revenue will just top off.

-#2 The percentage of sponsored post revenue of total income drops with each successive income level.
+#2 The percentage of total blogger income coming from sponsored post revenue drops with each successive income level.

-While the drop off was not as significant as with ads revenue, the sponsored posts also saw a sharp decline between the middle and upper income level.
-Sponsored ads are a great way to diversify revenue and can easily add $2k to your monthly income, but they are hard to scale.
+While the drop-off was not as significant as with ad revenue, the profitability of sponsored posts also saw a sharp decline between the middle and upper income level.
+Sponsored ads are a great way to diversify revenue and can easily add $2K to your monthly income, but they are hard to scale.
 You have to find the sponsors and write the posts.
-Many of the upper level income bloggers most likely ending up dropping sponsored ads altogether because of the time it took and their lack of scale.
+Many of the upper level income bloggers likely end up dropping sponsored ads altogether, because of the time they require and their lack of scale.

-#3 The percentage of consulting and services revenue of total income drops with each successive income level.
+#3 The percentage of total blogger income coming from consulting and services revenue drops with each successive income level.

-There was a large drop off between the lower income level and the middle income level for revenue earned from consulting and services.
-When you are just starting out, it is a good thing to build some residual revenue from client services.
+There was a large drop-off between the lower income level and the middle income level for revenue earned from consulting and services.
+When you are just starting out, it is a good idea to build some residual revenue from client services.
 A few clients can add several thousand dollars to your bottom line.
-However, most bloggers have the long term goal of passive income.
-Having five clients is like having five jobs with five bosses.
-Once bloggers built their passive income beyond $7500 a month, they say goodbye to their clients forever.
+However, most bloggers have the long-term goal of passive income.
+Having 5 clients is like having 5 jobs with 5 bosses.
+Once bloggers build their passive income beyond $7.5K per month, they say goodbye to their clients forever.

-#4 The percentage of course revenue of total income increases with each successive income level.
+#4 The percentage of total blogger income coming from course revenue increases with each successive income level.

-If we look at the course revenue stats a little deeper, then it reveals a compelling stat.
-Every single blogger that made over $25000 in monthly income had a signature course making at least $15000 per month.
+If we look into the course revenue stats a little deeper, we discover a compelling revelation: every single blogger that makes over $25K in monthly income has a signature course which brings in at least $15K per month.
 Let’s think about this for a second.
 We are not talking about the law of averages.
-There was not one blogger in the upper income level that was not making a significant amount of money from a course.
+In the whole scope of my findings there was not one blogger in the upper income level that was not making a significant amount of money from a course.

-From all the data and key findings of this part of the research, there was one thing that was crystal clear.
-As we progressed upward through the three blogging income levels, the focus shifted to scaleable revenue.
-This eventually led to an avalanche of earnings from online courses.
+From all the data and key findings in this part of the research, there is one conclusion that is crystal clear.
+As we progress upward through the three blogging income levels, the focus shifts to scale-able revenue.
+This eventually leads to an avalanche of earnings from online courses.

 When I classified the blogs in my research study, they all fell into six niches.
 These niches were food, personal finance, mommy, travel, marketing, and lifestyle.

-The bloggers included in the lifestyle niche wrote about a variety of interests that made up the author’s everyday life.
-This included some blogs that had an secondary emphasis on fitness, fashion, journaling, and sewing.
+The bloggers included in the lifestyle niche wrote about a variety of interests that made up their everyday lives.
+This included some blogs that had a secondary emphasis on fitness, fashion, journaling, and sewing.

-The mommy blogs could theoretically fall into a sub category of the lifestyle niche.
-However, I gave them their own category because they had a clear focus on being a mom.
-To qualify as a mommy blog, the blog had to have the word “mom” within the blog’s name and have a collective theme of mom related topics.
+The mommy blogs could theoretically fall into a subcategory of the lifestyle niche.
+However, I gave them their own category because they had a clear focus on motherhood.
+To qualify as a mommy blog, the blog had to have the word “mom” within its title and have a collective theme of mom-related topics.

 The marketing niche included any blog with a focus on marketing and business topics.
 This included SEO, blogging, social media marketing, and small business.